ARC20 Tokens

 The basic format of the decentralized mint using the Atomicals CLI is given as:

-npm run cli mint-dft <tick>
+yarn cli mint-dft <tick>

 Optional flags: